What are the Long-Term Effects of Heading the Ball in Soccer?

 May 12, 2021

 It comes as no surprise that heading the ball in soccer is a controversial topic.
-There’s a swath of research that demonstrates a link between heading the ball and brain injuries, but it’s notoriously hard to establish a direct link.
-Although the science behind concussions is still evolving, the evidence remains strong.
+It was once difficult to actually prove the risks of heading the ball.
+However, there’s now a growing trove of research linking soccer ball heading and brain injuries.
 This post will examine what current research suggests, and what players can do to minimize brain injury risks.

 The Theory on Heading the Ball and Long-Term Injury - Demystified

-As it stands, new research suggests that heading the ball repeatedly triggers the release of proteins that may contribute to the development of severe brain diseases.
-A 2018 study, conducted by the University of British Columbia, discovered elevated levels of nerve-damaging proteins in the blood of participants who headed the ball 40+ times.
+As it stands, new research demonstrates that repeatedly heading the ball in soccer may negatively alter brain structure and function over time.
+A 2018 study, conducted by the University of British Columbia, discovered elevated levels of neurodegenerative proteins in the blood of participants who headed the ball 40+ times per game.

-They are tau and light neurofilament (NF-L) proteins, both of which are biomarkers for neurodegenerative diseases such as dementia, Alzheimer’s disease, multiple sclerosis and others.
-These proteins “clump” together and form knots and tangles that interrupt the communications between neurons.
+These are tau and light neurofilament (NF-L) proteins, both of which are biomarkers for neurodegenerative diseases such as dementia, Alzheimer’s disease, and others.
+These proteins “clump” together, forming knots and tangles that interrupt the communications between neurons.

-Even one month later, the players exhibited higher levels of this protein.
+Even one month later, the players exhibited higher levels of these proteins.
 More interestingly, participants with higher NF-L levels suffered more concussion-like symptoms including headaches, dizziness and confusion.

-None of this should come as a surprise, however, because a soccer ball can strike a player’s head at a whopping 128km/h - faster than the average speed of a car travelling at North American speed limits.
-Remember too, that your brain isn’t a stationary organ - it floats between your skull in a moat of cerebrospinal fluid (CSF).
-When the ball hits the skull at such great velocity, the brain bounces against the wall of the skull, leading to bruising (which also affects brain function).
+None of this should come as a surprise.
+A soccer ball can strike a player’s head at a whopping 128km/h, faster than cars traveling at your average North American highway speed limit.
+Remember, too, that your brain isn’t a stationary organ - it floats between your skull in a moat of cerebrospinal fluid (CSF).
+When the ball hits the skull at such great velocity, the brain bounces against the wall of the skull, leading to its bruising (which also affects brain function).

-The science is convincing, but not 100% conclusive.
-However, there are real-world examples of athletes, soccer players included, whose brains have demonstrated exactly the kind of damage these research studies are uncovering.
+The science isn’t 100% conclusive, but it’s very convincing.
+However, there are real-world examples of soccer players, whose brains have demonstrated exactly the kind of damage these research studies are uncovering.

 Long-Term Effects of Heading the Ball in Soccer Legends

 In 2002, West Brom legend Jeff Astle died at the age of 59 - a relatively young age for an otherwise healthy man.
-Except, Astle wasn’t the same after his illustrious career - he had been diagnosed with early-onset dementia years before.
+But Astle wasn’t the same after his illustrious career - he had been diagnosed with early-onset dementia years before his death.

-Over a decade later, in 2014, researchers examined Astle’s brain and discovered the presence of chronic traumatic encephalopathy (CTE).
-This catastrophic brain disorder is typically seen in other sports such as boxing or football, where contact is more direct and pervasive than soccer.
-Nevertheless, a coroner ruled that the cause of Astle’s CTE to be the consequence of years of ‘heading heavy leather footballs’.
+Over a decade later, in 2014, researchers examined Astle’s brain (which his family donated shortly after his death).
+The research team discovered the presence of chronic traumatic encephalopathy (CTE), a catastrophic brain disorder is typically seen in other sports such as boxing or football.
+The coroner ruled the cause of Astle’s CTE to be the consequence of years of ‘heading heavy leather footballs’.

 A study conducted by researchers at University College London (UCL) and Cardiff University also discovered the presence of CTE in the brains of four out of six former players’ they examined.